Thothius/roomian-realms/Mod Info/RG2_Race_Documentation.md

 ## Void Technology System

-The void technology system represents a major feature of the RG2 mod, providing a complete resource chain with race-specific bonuses and applications:
+The void technology system represents a major feature of the RoomianRealms mod, providing a complete resource chain with civilization-specific bonuses and applications:

 ### Resource Chain
 1. **Mine Void Ore**: Extracts Void Ore from the ground